 Prostate cells contain ∼10-fold concentration of zinc in their mitochondria, compared to other cells.
 Zn2+ inhibits oxidation of citrate in TCA cycle, and citrate is produced and excreted into prostatic fluid in high concentration.
 In prostate cancer, cancer cells start to consume citrate, reducing citrate levels up to 40-fold (Iacobazzi & Infantino, 2014).

 Prostate cancer is a common cancer in men, but remains to be difficult to treat and locate.
 Circulating prostate-specific antigen (PSA) levels are used for screening of prostate cancer, but PSA levels can be increased for other reasons, such as prostate inflammation.
 High PSA expression in prostate tumours is associated with low angiogenic activity, and high PSMA expression with high angiogenic activity (Ben Jemaa et al., 2010).
 Biochemical recurrence (BCR) occurs in ∼20-40% of patients.
 The growth and survival of cancer cells is typically dependent on androgen receptors.
-Treatment includes androgen-deprivation therapy (ADT), but after 2-8 years of ADT, circulating PSA increases again, indicating metastatic castration-resistant prostate cancer (SchwarzenBoeck et al., 2017).
+Treatment includes androgen-deprivation therapy (ADT), but after 2-8 years of ADT, circulating PSA increases again, indicating metastatic castration-resistant (androgen-independent) prostate cancer (SchwarzenBoeck et al., 2017).
 Cancer cells may become hypersensitive to androgens, or develop other mechanisms to sustain growth.
 The main site of metastases is bone, representing >90% of patients with metastatic disease.

 Multiparametric MRI (mpMRI) is important tool in detecting and local staging of prostate cancer, but its reported accuracy, sensitivity, and specificity are very variable (Fütterer et al., 2015).